ahuacate/pve-host/README.md

 | Onboard x1 (Realtek)        | ❌      |        |        |        |        |        |
 | Intel PCIe LAN Card 4x Port | ✅      | ☑      | ☑      | ☑      |        |        |

-Primary PVE host must be assigned hostname `pve-01.localdomain` and preferably IPv4 `192.168.1.101` or at least denoted by xxx.xxx.xxx.`101`, and if your want to create a pfSense OpenVPN Gateway for your network clients then you must have a minimum of 3x Intel Ethernet LAN NICs available (i.e. PCIe Intel I350-T4 card installed) in your primary host.
+Primary PVE hosts must be assigned hostname `pve-01.localdomain`, IPv4 address of `192.168.1.101` or at least denoted by xxx.xxx.xxx.`101`, and if your want to create a pfSense OpenVPN Gateway for your network clients then you must have a minimum of 3x Intel Ethernet LAN NICs available (i.e. PCIe Intel I350-T4 card installed) in your primary host.

-The remaining steps in configuring PVE are self explanatory.
+The remaining steps in configuring PVE are self-explanatory.
 Configure each PVE host as follows:

 | Option               | Primary Host            | Secondary Host          | Secondary Host          | Notes                                                                                                                                                                                            |
 |----------------------|-------------------------|-------------------------|-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|